 Minimalist Journal Spreads With Florals

-Although some may argue that adding doodles is not strictly minimalist, I think that it is perfectly okay to add a little drawing to brighten up your spread.
+Although some may argue that adding doodles is not strictly minimalist, I think that it is perfectly okay to add a little drawing to brighten up your minimal weekly spread.

 Want to try a drawing like this in your spread?
 Try our HUGE floral doodles post to see how to draw different types of flowers.